Research proposal and confirmation of candidature

 - the research proposal and/or Statement of Agreement should not be approved and the research degree student should be transferred to another program.

-The research proposal and Statement of Agreement, along with a recommendation from the review panel regarding confirmation of your candidature, goes to the Dean of Graduate Studies.
+The research proposal, Research Induction Plan and Statement of Agreement, along with a recommendation from the review panel regarding confirmation of your candidature, goes to the Dean of Graduate Studies.
 You are advised of the outcome via your student email.

 - If the research proposal is accepted, date of confirmation of candidacy is reported to the Graduate Research Centre.